Originated May 5, 2004

 I moved back to the East to undertake French Literary Studies and Translation at Brandeis, my Master's thesis a revision of l' Enfer d'Alsace under the guidance of Professor Jane Hale.
 It was in proximity to André that I began the edit of his memoirs, now known as Call Me André: Freedom Fighter and Spy for the Resistance, which is being readied for publication.

 Among other survivors met was Gilbert May, who shared with me his memories of being in the Maquis around Guerry with my Alsatian relative Roger Weil.
-Two personalities stand out: the great Slovenian writer, Boris Pahor, faithful correspondent since 1991, and Marie-José Chombart de Lauwe, whom I went to meet in Paris, whose mother Denise Wilborts had created one of the networks with which André was first associated, "La Bande à Sidonie," and who herself, as a teenager, gathered and couriered intelligence for him to send to England in those early dark days of 1940 and 1941.
-Pahor did me the honor of forwarding André's memoirs to Rizzoli, one of his publishers, and he inscribed Pilgrim Among the Shadows "Pour Madame Diana Henry, chercheuse éminente de notre destinée concentrationnaire."
+Two other personalities stand out: the great Slovenian writer, Boris Pahor, faithful correspondent since 1991, and Marie-José Chombart de Lauwe, whom I went to meet in Paris, whose mother Denise Wilborts had created one of the networks with which André was first associated, "La Bande à Sidonie," and who herself, as a teenager, gathered and couriered intelligence for him to send to England in those early dark days of 1940 and 1941.
+Pahor did me the honor of forwarding André's memoirs to Rizzoli, one of his publishers, and he inscribed Pilgrim Among the Shadows "Pour Madame Diana Henry, chercheuse éminente de notre destinée concentrationnaire." ("For Diana Henry, eminent researcher into out concentration camp destiny.")
+I continue to be in touch with the family of Joël and Yves le Tac including Monique Le Tac, author of Yvonne Le Tac : une femme dans le siècle : de Montmartre à Ravensbrück, Paris, éditions Tirésias 2000, who cites André crossing the Channel from Yvonne's house with the Le Tac brothers in January-February 1942 ( as do several other authors - see www.callmeandre.com. )

-Academic recognition for the work has received concrete encouragement in the form of documentation shared by Robert Abzug used for his book Inside the Vicious Heart, invitations to present on panels about the memoirs of the camp - at the Association for Jewish Studies in 2009 and at the 40th Annual Conference on the Holocaust and the Churches, St. Joseph's University, 2010; publication in the Journal of Ecumenical Studies, Fall 2011; a book review for the Journal of Military History, April, 2015 of European Resistance in World War 2 by Cooke and Sheherd, and an invitation to present on the topic of "Pain in the Memoirs of Survivors of the KLNa" at Monash University Melbourne, August 12, 2015.
+Academic recognition for the work has received concrete encouragement in the form of documentation shared by Robert Abzug used for his book Inside the Vicious Heart, invitations to present on panels about the memoirs of the camp - at the Association for Jewish Studies in 2009 and at the 40th Annual Conference on the Holocaust and the Churches, St. Joseph's University, 2010; publication in the Journal of Ecumenical Studies, Fall 2011; a book review for the Journal of Military History, April, 2015 of European Resistance in World War 2 by Cooke and Sheherd, presenting on the topic of "Pain in the Memoirs of Survivors of the KLNa" at Monash University Melbourne, 2015; on" Reclaiming Identity: the Jews at the Konzentrationslager Natzweiler" for the 5th Global Conference on Genocide International Network of Genocide Scholars

-Special Collections to archive the interviews, documents and research materials have been created in the name of Diana Mara Henry and André Joseph Scheinmann at the University of Massachsetts, Amherst and the US Holocaust Memorial Museum, Washington, D and Beit Lohamei HaGetaot/Ghetto Fighters' House Museum; the memoirs of André Joseph Scheinmann are in the collections of in manuscript form have been purchased by the Juedisches Museum, Muenchen; the Wiener Library, London; and are in the collections of the Memorial de la Shoah and Yad Vashem in digital form.
+Special Collections to archive the interviews, documents and research materials have been created in the name of Diana Mara Henry and André Joseph Scheinmann at the University of Massachsetts, Amherst, the US Holocaust Memorial Museum, Washington, DC and Beit Lohamei HaGetaot/Ghetto Fighters' House Museum; the memoirs of André Joseph Scheinmann in manuscript form have been purchased by the Juedisches Museum, Muenchen; the Wiener Library, London; and are in the collections of the Memorial de la Shoah and Yad Vashem in digital form.

 Diana Mara Henry's photographs of Eugène Marlot and other aspects of her research have been incrorporated into the educational materials, programs, and website of the Centre Européen du Résistant Déporté, on site at the camp and online.